pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

 Once your Kubernetes cluster is up, and your infrastructure is configured, you are ready to prepare the installation of Pachyderm.
-Some of the following steps might require you to keep updating the values.yaml started during the setup of the infrastructure before your helm installation.
+Some of the steps below will require you to keep updating the values.yaml started during the setup of the recommended infrastructure:

-Complete the following steps:

 1. [Create an S3 bucket](#1-create-an-S3-object) for your data and grant Pachyderm access.
 1. [Enable Persistent Volumes Creation](#2-enable-your-persistent-volumes-creation)